These Articles of Association have been adopted at the Annual Meeting of Shareholders April 26, 2022.

 The calendar year shall be the financial year of the Company.

 Notice of a general meeting shall be given by publishing the notice in Post- och Inrikes Tidningar and on the website of the company.
-Information that notice has been given shall at the same time be published in Svenska Dagbladet and Dagens Nyheter.
+Information that notice has been given shall be published in Svenska Dagbladet.

 In order to participate in a General Meeting of Shareholders, a shareholder shall notify the Company not later than on the day indicated in the notice of the Meeting, stating the number of assistants.
 This day may not be a Sunday, any other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve and may not be earlier than five business day prior to the Meeting.